 In this article, we look at some healthful and tasty breakfast options for people with diabetes.

 Premade fruit juices often contain added sugar that the body absorbs rapidly.
-Some contain artificial sweeteners, which research suggests may trigger blood sugar spikes or affect insulin sensitivity and gut bacteria.
+Some contain artificial sweeteners, which

 A homemade smoothie offers the same sweet taste as juice, but it can also provide nutrients that boost overall health and help fight hunger.